Click to enlarge

 The leather cover has a wrought iron clasp.
 The second is missing.

-Dated 1736 on the inside of the cover.
+Dated 1736 on the back cover.

 | Facebook | Instagram | Blog de la boutique |